Event-triggered Learning for Linear Quadratic Control: Numerical Simulation

 In practice, $r_0$ is chosen large enough so that Lemma~\ref{lem:hoeffding:independence} ensures approximate independence of the samples $J_N(k-(N+r)i)$.
 Thus, we analyze if the empirical mean actually converges to the analytically derived expected value, while the technical details ensure that we avoid distorting the cost with random short term effects.

+\begin{rem} Following the same principles, it is possible to derive alternative triggers that consider different error terms or higher moments.
+However, we did not observe any improved performance of such triggers compared to the mean-based Hoeffding trigger.
+Considering relative instead of absolute errors is also possible, however, it does not improve the triggering behavior.
+We confirmed this in numerical investigations (analogous to \abvSec\ref{sec:numsim}) for a variance-based Hoeffding trigger, with similar theoretical guarantees, and showed that it yields no significant advantage over the mean trigger.
+The Chernoff trigger does not suffer from the same limitations as the Hoeffding-based design. \end{rem}

-\subsection{Numerical Simulation}
+\section{Numerical Simulation}

 Next, we will numerically study the trigger architecture, as shown in \abvFig\ref{fig:architecture}.
-We will illustrate the triggering behavior and, in particular, investigate how well model change is detected with the Hoeffding trigger.
+We will illustrate the triggering behavior and, in particular, investigate how well model change is detected with each trigger.

-\subsubsection{Setup}
+\subsection{Setup}

 Initially, a 5 dimensional system $(A_\mathrm{o},B,V)$ is randomly generated, by sampling the matrices $A_\mathrm{o}-\identity\in\mathbb{R}^{5\times 5}$, $B\in\mathbb{R}^{5\times 1}$, and $\sqrt{V}\in\mathbb{R}^{5\times 5}$ elementwise from a uniform distribution between $\pm1$.
 The initial state is sampled from the asymptotic distribution of the closed-loop system, in order to fulfill Assumption~\ref{asm:convergence}.